JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform.md

 [//]: # (description: Kotlin Multiplatform allows creating cross-platform apps for desktop, web, and mobile devices.
 Share application logic while keeping native user experience.)

-> Kotlin Multiplatform is in [Beta](components-stability.md).
-It is almost stable, but migration steps may be required
-> in the future.
-We'll do our best to minimize any changes you have to make.
->
-{type="note"}

 The Kotlin Multiplatform technology is designed to simplify the development of cross-platform projects.
 It reduces time spent writing and maintaining the same code for [different platforms](#kotlin-multiplatform-use-cases) while retaining the flexibility and benefits of native programming.